Tesla Model Y livestream: How to watch

 In case you're wondering what all the fuss is about, the forthcoming Model Y is expected to be heavily based on the Model 3 sedan seen above.
 Vis-a-vis the company's entry-level electric offering, Musk himself notes that the Model Y will be about 10 percent larger, cost about 10 percent more, and feature slightly less range.
 There's a whole lot of other blanks to be filled in, of course, including on-sale date, performance specs, assembly location and, oh, yeah... how it looks.

 Tesla fans, auto enthusiasts and investors -- bull and bear alike -- will all be watching the livestream intently.
 We're even guessing a few late-night lights will be on at the SEC's offices, too.
 There are lots of questions yet to be answered about the Model Y, and plenty of questions about the state of the embattled automaker in general.
-We'll know more later tonight starting at 8 p.m.
+We'll know more in mere moments.

-Do you plan to tune in?
-What else do you think will be revealed?
-Let us know by leaving us note in the comments.

 Geneva Motor Show: The first major European auto show of the year is here.